Towards Effective Long Video Understanding of Multimodal Large Language Models via One-shot Clip Retrieval: Experiment

 \subsection{Benchmarks and Metrics}

-To validate OneClip-RAG, we conduct extensive experiments on five benchmarks of long video understanding, including MLVU~\cite{abs-2406-04264}, LongVideoBench~\cite{abs-2407-15754}, TVQA-Long~\cite{AtaallahSASZDZSE24}, QaEgo4D~\cite{BarmannW22} and Video-MME~\cite{FuDLLRZWZSZCLLZ25}.
+To validate OneClip-RAG, we conduct extensive experiments on four benchmarks of long video understanding, including MLVU~\cite{abs-2406-04264}, LongVideoBench~\cite{abs-2407-15754}, LVBench~\cite{abs-2406-08035} and Video-MME~\cite{FuDLLRZWZSZCLLZ25}.
 MLVU includes videos ranging from 3 minutes to 2 hours.
 LongVideoBench contains videos up to an hour long.
-TVQA-Long comprises episodes with an average duration of 30.1 minutes.
-The average video length of QaEgo4D is about 8.3 minutes.
-Video-MME covers videos of short, medium and long durations. \emph{Accuracy} (\textbf{Acc}) is used as the evaluation metric for multi-choice VideoQA tasks.
+The average video duration for LVBench is approximately 68.4 minutes.
+Video-MME covers videos of diverse genres and durations, including short, medium, and long-form content. \emph{Accuracy} (\textbf{Acc}) is used as the evaluation metric for multi-choice VideoQA tasks.

-For open-ended tasks, we employ the Acc and \textbf{Score} (0-5 scale) metrics proposed by Video-ChatGPT~\cite{0001RKK24} for performance evaluation.
-Specifically, we use DeepSeek-v3 to assess the correctness of the model's predictions.